<?xml version="1.0"?>

 <feedpress:locale>en</feedpress:locale>

-<link rel="hub" href="http://feedpress.superfeedr.com/"/>
+<link rel="hub" href="https://feedpress.superfeedr.com/"/>

 <title>Allen Pike</title>